Skip to content

 An automated tool follows a standard, rigid template.
 Your business is not a template.
 Your company's financial history is a unique, complex, and often messy story.
 Your CoA is the DNA of that story.

-Trying to force this complex DNA into a rigid, one-size-fits-all tool is a recipe for disaster.
-It leads to corrupted data, lost history, and a post-migration cleanup that costs 10x more than just doing it right the first time.
-This is where a custom, engineer-led approach becomes non-negotiable.
+Forcing this complex mapping into a rigid, one-size-fits-all tool leads to corrupted data, lost history, and a post-migration cleanup that costs significantly more than doing it right the first time.
+This is where a custom, engineer-led approach matters.
 You need a process that can write custom scripts and rules to handle your specific, unique mapping logic.

 Phase 4: The Sanity Check (Validation & Testing)